 Vlast if the frame is a Trigger frame (see in 9.3.1.22.1 (General)) or a BlockAckReq frame (see 9.3.1.7.1 (Overview))

-Define CProc as the duration of the PPDU that is after the OFDM symbol containing the last coded bit of the LDPC codeword that encodes Clast of the frame soliciting a protected Control frame minus TPE,nominal defined in 27.3.13 (Packet extension) for HE PPDU.
+Define CProc as the duration of the PPDU that is after the OFDM symbol containing the last coded bit of the LDPC codeword that encodes Clast of the frame soliciting a protected Control frame minus TPE,nominal defined in 27.3.13 (Packet extension) for an HE PPDU.

-A STA transmitting a LDPC-encoded PPDU that contains the last frame soliciting a protected Control frame shall ensure that for each target STA, CProc is greater than or equal to the MIC padding delay indicated by the target STA (see 9.4.2.xx (CIP Capabilities element)).
+A STA transmitting an LDPC-encoded PPDU that contains the last frame soliciting a protected Control frame shall ensure that for each target STA, C Proc is greater than or equal to the MIC padding delay indicated by the target STA (see 9.4.2.xx (CIP Capabilities element)).

-Except for the exception mentioned in this subclause, a STA may use any type of padding to satisfy the requirements such as using the Padding field in a Trigger frame, using the Padding field in a Compressed BlockAckReq frame or a Multi-TID BlockAckReq frame, using one or more Per-AID TID Info subfields with the AID11 subfield equal to 2047 in a Multi-STA BlockAck frame, using pre-EOF A-MPDU padding, using post-EOF A-MPDU padding, or aggregating other MPDUs in the A-MPDU.
+Except for the exception specified in this subclause, a STA may use any type of padding to satisfy the requirements, such as using the Padding field in a Trigger frame, a Compressed BlockAckReq frame or a Multi-TID BlockAckReq frame, using one or more Per-AID TID Info subfields with the AID11 subfield equal to 2047 in a Multi-STA BlockAck frame, using pre-EOF A-MPDU padding, using post-EOF A-MPDU padding, or aggregating other MPDUs in the A-MPDU.

 TGmf editor: Modify 12 as follows: